4FF/QtUI-Sync/README.md

  Ui items:  spinBox,doubleSpinBox,checkBox,radioButton,dateTimeEdit,slider..

- Ways of syncing all UI components via single line of code: valToUi, valFromUi,  fileFromUi,   fileToUiAndPtr
+ Ways of syncing all UI components via single line of code: valToUi, valFromUi,  fileFromUi,   fileToUi

     /*!
 Use this function to add ui components for syncing.